top of page

 • J + P = 7

-Unfortunately, the mathematical result “J + P = 7” lacks a reference to “apples”.
-So, also the result of this algebra is insufficient to construct a readable sentence.
-It would require an engineered solution—a specific solution to a specific problem—to come to:
+Unfortunately, the mathematical result “J + P = 7” lacks the reference to “apples”.
+So, also the result of the algebra is insufficient to automatically construct readable sentence:

-• Together, John and Peter have 7 apples.”
+• John and Peter have 7 apples together.”

 _____________________________